Easy DIY decor ideas to redo your old bathroom

 Remember I said that this bathroom vanity makeover caused a snowball effect.
 We had taken down an old bathroom cabinet that was above the toilet.
 I instantly was able to sell it in buy-sell-trade groups.

 We debated about painting it and putting it back up.
 But decided that something fresh would be better and started researching different bathroom shelving ideas.

-However, we decided we wanted opening industrial shelves like we did in our downstairs guest bathroom makeover.
+However, we decided we wanted open industrial shelves as we did in our downstairs guest bathroom makeover.
 You probably want to check this bathroom makeover out.
 While some things are the same, a lot was done differently to update this bathroom.

 So after the bathroom was painted, we ordered these flanges and used wood we already had to create new shelves to add to the space.
 I plan on buying each of my children a basket that they can store their things on the shelf with.